cs-4241-2023/a3-persistence/README.md

 I used the bootstrap framework as I have heard of it and have seen some nice creations in the various classes I have taken.
 I kept the custom css
 I utilized and made from a2 as it fit the website theme better.
 I do borrow some of the aspecets from bootstrap like the sizing of the h1, b1, and tables are different than before.
 I think they look better now that they are more standardized with the bootstrap framework.
 The background color and the echo on the title are the biggest parts that were kept from my a2 assignment.
+The fonts are still custom, the body is custom to allow for centering aspects of the website.
+The table still has a custom outline becuase the default table in html has no outline.
+The hr, br, h1, b1 tags are have custom color or an echo effect.
+The new css tag that is not from a2 is the #login and #lower tags which make up the div login/register page that dissapears once the user logs into the website.
 - the five Express middleware packages you used and a short (one sentence) summary of what each one does.
 If you use a custom function for *one* (and one alone) middleware please add a little more detail about what it does.
 I used the middleware packages of express.json, express.static, and mongoose db.
 Express.json allows me to parse json from post requests,